bbauska/zombiePolitics/README.md

 Afghanistan, Iraq, and in other hidden and unknown sites.
-The slaughter that inevitably follows catastrophe is not new, but the current politics of death has reached new heights and threatens to transform a weak democracy into a full­ fledged authoritarian state.
+The slaughter that inevitably follows catastrophe is not new, but the current politics of death has reached new heights and threatens to transform a weak democracy into a full­ fledged authoritarian state.</p>

-A Turn to the Dark Side of Politics
+<h2>A Turn to the Dark Side of Politics</h2>

-The American media, large segments of the public, and many educators widely believe that authoritarianism is alien to the political landscape of American soci­ ety.
+<p>The American media, large segments of the public, and many educators widely
+believe that authoritarianism is alien to the political landscape of American soci­ety.
 Authoritarianism is generally associated with tyranny and governments that exercise power in violation of the rule of law.
 A commonly held perception of the American public is that authoritarianism is always elsewhere.
-It can be found in other allegedly “less developed/ civilized countries,” such as contemporary China or Iran, or it belongs to a fixed moment in modern history, often associated with the rise of twentieth-century totalitarianism in its different forms in Germany, Italy, and the Soviet Union under Stalin.
-Even as the United States became more disposed to modes of tyrannical power under the second Bush administration-demon­ strated, for example, by the existence of secret CIA prisons, warrantless spying on Americans, and state-sanctioned kidnaping-mainstream liberals, intellectuals, journalists, and media pundits argued that any suggestion that the United States was becoming an authoritarian society was simply preposterous.
-For instance, the jour­ nalist _lames Traub repeated the dominant view that whatever problems the United States faced under the Bush administration had nothing to do with a growing authoritarianism or its more extreme form, totalitarianism.9 On the contrary, according to this position, America was simply beholden to a temporary seizure of power by some extremists, who represented a form of political exceptionalism and an annoying growth on the body politic.
-In other words, as repugnant as many of Bush’s domestic and foreign policies might have been, they neither threatened nor compromised in any substantial way America’s claim to being a democratic society.
+It can be found in other allegedly "less developed/ civilized countries," such as contemporary China or Iran, or it belongs to a fixed moment in modern history, often associated with the rise of twentieth-century totalitarianism in its different forms in Germany, Italy, and the Soviet Union under Stalin.
+Even as the United States became more disposed to modes of tyrannical power under the second Bush administration-demon­strated, for example, by the existence of secret CIA prisons, warrantless spying on Americans, and state-sanctioned kidnaping-mainstream liberals, intellectuals, journalists, and media pundits argued that any suggestion that the United States was becoming an authoritarian society was simply preposterous.
+For instance, the jour­nalist James Traub repeated the dominant view that whatever problems the United States faced under the Bush administration had nothing to do with a growing authoritarianism or its more extreme form, totalitarianism.9 On the contrary, according to this position, America was simply beholden to a temporary seizure of power by some extremists, who represented a form of political exceptionalism and an annoying growth on the body politic.
+In other words, as repugnant as many of Bush’s domestic and foreign policies might have been, they neither threatened nor compromised in any substantial way America’s claim to being a democratic society.</p>

-Against the notion that the Bush administration had pushed the United States close to the brink of authoritarianism, some pundits have argued that this dark moment in America’s history, while uncharacteristic ofa substantive democracy, had to be understood as temporary perversion of American law and democratic ideals that would end when George W. Bush concluded his second term in the White House.
-In this view, the regime of George W. Bush and its demonstrated contempt for democracy was explained away as the outgrowth of a random act of politics­ a corrupt election and the bad-faith act of a conservative court in 2000 or a poor­ ly run election campaign in 2004 by an uncinematic and boring Democratic candidate.
-According to this narrative, the Bush-Cheney regime exhibited such extreme modes of governance in its embrace of an imperial presidency, its violation of domestic and international laws, and its disdain for human rights and democra­ tic values that it was hard to view such anti-democratic policies as part of a perva­ sive shift toward a hidden order of authoritarian politics, which historically has existed at the margins of American society It would be difficult to label such a gov­ ernment other than as shockingly and uniquely extremist, given a political legacy that included the rise of the security and torture state; the creation of legal illegal­ ities in which civil liberties were trampled; the launching of an unjust war in Iraq legitimated through official lies; the passing of legislative policies that drained the federal surplus by giving away more than a tril.lion dollars in tax cuts to the rich; the enactment of a shameful policy of preemptive war; the endorsement of an inflated military budget at the expense of much-needed social programs; the selling off of as many government fiinctions as possible to corporate interests; the resurrection of an imperial presidency; an incessant attack against unions; support for a muzzled and increasingly corporate-controlled media; the government production of fake news reports to gain consent for regressive policies; the use of an Orwellian vocab­ ulary for disguising monstrous acts such as torture (“enhanced interrogation tech­ niques”); the furtherance of a racist campaign of legal harassment and incarceration of Arabs, Muslims, and immigrants; the advancement of a prison binge through a repressive policy of criminalization; the establishment of an unregulated and ulti­ mately devastating form of casino capitalism; the arrogant celebration and support for the interests and values of big business at the expense of citizens and the com­ mon good; and the dismantling of social services and social safety nets as part of a larger campaign of ushering in the corporate state and the reign of finance capital?
+<p>Against the notion that the Bush administration had pushed the United States
+close to the brink of authoritarianism, some pundits have argued that this dark moment in America’s history, while uncharacteristic ofa substantive democracy, had to be understood as temporary perversion of American law and democratic ideals that would end when George W. Bush concluded his second term in the White House.
+In this view, the regime of George W. Bush and its demonstrated contempt for democracy was explained away as the outgrowth of a random act of politics­ a corrupt election and the bad-faith act of a conservative court in 2000 or a poor­ly run election campaign in 2004 by an uncinematic and boring Democratic candidate.
+According to this narrative, the Bush-Cheney regime exhibited such extreme modes of governance in its embrace of an imperial presidency, its violation of domestic and international laws, and its disdain for human rights and democra­tic values that it was hard to view such anti-democratic policies as part of a perva­sive shift toward a hidden order of authoritarian politics, which historically has existed at the margins of American society It would be difficult to label such a gov­ernment other than as shockingly and uniquely extremist, given a political legacy that included the rise of the security and torture state; the creation of legal illegal­ ities in which civil liberties were trampled; the launching of an unjust war in Iraq legitimated through official lies; the passing of legislative policies that drained the federal surplus by giving away more than a tril.lion dollars in tax cuts to the rich; the enactment of a shameful policy of preemptive war; the endorsement of an inflated military budget at the expense of much-needed social programs; the selling off of as many government fiinctions as possible to corporate interests; the resurrection of an imperial presidency; an incessant attack against unions; support for a muzzled and increasingly corporate-controlled media; the government production of fake news reports to gain consent for regressive policies; the use of an Orwellian vocab­ulary for disguising monstrous acts such as torture ("enhanced interrogation tech­niques"); the furtherance of a racist campaign of legal harassment and incarceration of Arabs, Muslims, and immigrants; the advancement of a prison binge through a repressive policy of criminalization; the establishment of an unregulated and ulti­mately devastating form of casino capitalism; the arrogant celebration and support for the interests and values of big business at the expense of citizens and the com­mon good; and the dismantling of social services and social safety nets as part of a larger campaign of ushering in the corporate state and the reign of finance capital?</p>

-Authoritarianism - A Friendly Face
+<h3>Authoritarianism - A Friendly Face</h3>

-In the minds of the American public, the dominant media, and the accommodat­ ing pundits and intellectuals, there is no sense of how authoritarianism in its soft and hard forms can manifest itself as anything other than horrible images of con­ centration camps, goose-stepping storm troopers, rigid modes of censorship, and chilling spectacles of extremist government repression and violence.
+<p>In the minds of the American public, the dominant media, and the accommodat­ing
+pundits and intellectuals, there is no sense of how authoritarianism in its soft and hard forms can manifest itself as anything other than horrible images of con­centration camps, goose-stepping storm troopers, rigid modes of censorship, and chilling spectacles of extremist government repression and violence.
 That is, there is little understanding of how new modes of authoritarian ideology, policy, values, and social relations might manifest themselves in degrees and gradations so as to create the conditions for a distinctly undemocratic and increasingly cruel and oppressive social order.
-As the late Susan Sontag suggested in another context, there is a willful ignorance of how emerging registers of power and govemance “dissolve politics into pathology.”10 It is generally believed that in a constitutional democ­ racy, power is in the hands of the people, and that the long legacy of democratic ideals in America, however imperfect, is enough to prevent democracy from being subverted or lost.
+As the late Susan Sontag suggested in another context, there is a willful ignorance of how emerging registers of power and govemance "dissolve politics into pathology."10 It is generally believed that in a constitutional democ­racy, power is in the hands of the people, and that the long legacy of democratic ideals in America, however imperfect, is enough to prevent democracy from being subverted or lost.
 And yet the lessons of history provide clear examples of how the emergence of reactionary politics, the increasing power of the military; and the power of big business subverted democracy in Argentina, Chile, Germany, and Italy.
-In spite of these histories, there is no room in the public imagination to entertain what has become the unthinkable-that such an order in its contemporary form might be more nuanced, less theatrical, more cunning, less concerned with repressive modes of control than with manipulative modes of consent-what one might call a mode of authoritarianism with a distinctly American character.11
+In spite of these histories, there is no room in the public imagination to entertain what has become the unthinkable-that such an order in its contemporary form might be more nuanced, less theatrical, more cunning, less concerned with repressive modes of control than with manipulative modes of consent-what one might call a mode of authoritarianism with a distinctly American character.11</p>

-Historical conjunctures produce different forms of authoritarianism, though they all share a hatred for democracy, dissent, and civil liberties.
+<p>Historical conjunctures produce different forms of authoritarianism, though
+they all share a hatred for democracy, dissent, and civil liberties.
 It is too easy to believe in a simplistic binary logic that strictly categorizes a country as either authoritarian or democratic, which leaves no room for entertaining the possibility of a mixture of both systems.
-American politics today suggests a more updated if not a different form of authoritarianism. ln this context, it is worth remembering what Huey Long said in response to the question of whether America could ever become fascist: “Yes, but we will call it anti-fascist.”12 Long’s reply suggests that fas­ cism is not an ideological apparatus frozen in a particular historical period but a complex and often shifting theoretical and political register for understanding how democracy can be subverted, if not destroyed, from within.
-This notion of soft or iiiendly fascism was articulated in 1985 in Bertram Gross’s book F1-imdb: Fascism, in which he argued that if fascism came to the United States it would not embody the same characteristics associated with fascist forms in the historical past.
+American politics today suggests a more updated if not a different form of authoritarianism. ln this context, it is worth remembering what Huey Long said in response to the question of whether America could ever become fascist: "Yes, but we will call it anti-fascist."12 Long’s reply suggests that fas­ cism is not an ideological apparatus frozen in a particular historical period but a complex and often shifting theoretical and political register for understanding how democracy can be subverted, if not destroyed, from within.
+This notion of soft or fiendly fascism was articulated in 1985 in Bertram Gross’s book F1-imdb: Fascism, in which he argued that if fascism came to the United States it would not embody the same characteristics associated with fascist forms in the historical past.
 There would be no Nuremberg rallies, doctrines of racial superiority, governrnent-sanc­